“You don’t have to be rich to travel well.”— Eugene Fodor

-Travel hacking is not for everyone, so please pay heed to my suggested qualifiers.
+Travel hacking is not for everyone, so please review my suggested qualifiers.

 Card hacking may be for you if you….